 Primary Care Policy and Health Care Delivery: VHA Primary Care Analytics Team

-Dr. Nelson is the Director of Primary Care Analytics Team (PCAT) for the Veterans Health Administration (VHA) Office of Primary Care (OPC).
-The OPC is charged with policy and planning for over 900 primary care clinics nationally to provide high-quality, accessible team-based care to over 9 million Veterans.
+Dr. Karin Nelson is the Director of Primary Care Analytics Team (PCAT) for the Veterans Health Administration (VHA) Office of Primary Care (OPC).
+The OPC is charged with policy and planning for over 900 primary care clinics nationally to provide high-quality, accessible, team-based care to over 9 million Veterans.
 The current mission of PCAT is to enhance the capability of the OPC to make meaningful evidenced-based clinical and policy decisions about primary care delivery through generation of new evidence and evidence synthesis.
-PCAT evolved from a 6-site demonstration project and evaluation of the patient centered medical home initiative, called the Patient Aligned Care Team (PACT) program.
-This evaluation effort has been instrumental in providing evidence regarding the patient centered medical home (PCMH) model.
+PCAT evolved from a 6-site demonstration project and evaluation of the patient-centered medical home initiative, called the Patient Aligned Care Team (PACT) program.
+This evaluation effort has been instrumental in providing evidence regarding the patient-centered medical home (PCMH) model.
 Dr. Nelson was the lead investigator for the development of a measure of the implementation of the PCMH model in VA.
 Dr. Nelson was first author on a study published JAMA Internal Medicine that was selected as the 2015 VA HSR&D research paper of the year.
+Her current work in primary care policy includes a recently funded VA IIR focusing on Developing a New Method to Improve Primary Care Workforce Management (HSR&D IIR 20-309).

 Testing Models to Improve Chronic Disease Management and Disease Prevention

-This 4-year randomized trial tests a peer support model in the VA, where veterans, trained as peer health coaches, work with other veterans to decrease cardiovascular risks among patients with poorly controlled hypertension [Vet COACH (Veteran peer Coaches Optimizing and Advancing Cardiac Health, (HSR&D – IIR 14-063-2)].
+Dr. Nelson is PI and Co-PI on two studies to test peer support models in the Veteran primary care population.
+Vet-Coach is a 4-year randomized trial testing a peer support model in the VA, where Veterans, trained as peer health coaches, work with other veterans to decrease cardiovascular risks among patients with poorly controlled hypertension [Vet COACH (Veteran peer Coaches Optimizing and Advancing Cardiac Health, (HSR&D – IIR 14-063-2)].
 Utilizing geographic information systems (GIS) data, this study targets high-risk communities where veterans and their peer coaches reside.
-Recruitment is ongoing.
+Recruitment has been completed.
+Recently funded, the VetAssist study will test a telehealth-delivered peer support intervention on quality of life among Veterans with multimorbidity (IIR 21-100).
 This study is being conducted at the VHA Seattle-Denver Center of Innovation (COIN), where Dr. Nelson is a core Investigator.

 Career Development and Mentorship

-Dr. Nelson currently serves a co-Director for the VA MD HSR&D fellowship.
-She currently serves as the primary mentor for 2 VHA CDA awardees and a co-mentor on a third VHA CDA award.
-She is a member of the University of Washington Mentorship committee and has provided mentorship to numerous trainees from the medical student to the PhD post-doctoral fellow and Assistant Professor level.
-She was nominated for the 2015 UW Department of Medicine Mentoring Award and for the 2019 UW School of Medicine Excellence in Mentoring Women Faculty Award.
+Dr. Nelson is past co-Director for the VA MD HSR&D fellowship.
+She currently serves as the primary mentor for two VHA Career Development (CDA) awardees and a co-mentor on a third VHA CDA award.
+She has provided mentorship to numerous trainees from the medical student to the PhD post-doctoral fellow and Assistant Professor levels.
+She was nominated for the 2015 and 2020 UW Department of Medicine Mentoring Award and for the 2019 UW School of Medicine Excellence in Mentoring Women Faculty Award.